OFS/opae-sdk/platforms/afu_top_ifc_db/README.md

+# AFU Top-Level Interface Database

-AFU top-level interface databases describe the top-level module name and arguments expected by an AFU.
+The AFU top-level interface databases describe the top-level module name and arguments expected by an AFU.

 Each JSON database is a dictionary, supporting the following keys: